RicardoIT-Web/motorbikebuddy.com/README.md

 ![W3C No Errors](docs/READMEfiles/w3c-indexpage-noerrors.jpg)

-* About-Us.HTML
+* About Us Page

-Initial errors found as per the below image; All errors resolved by amending amending the alt tag to an aria-label.
+Initial errors found as per the below image; All errors resolved by amending the alt tag to an aria-label.

 ![W3C Errors](docs/READMEfiles/w3c-about-us-html-error.jpg)